Baked Crab Cakes

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-How to make Baked Crab Cakes
+How to Make Baked Crab Cakes

 First: Make the crab cakes: In a large mixing bowl, combine all of the ingredients for the carb cakes being careful not to overwork the mixture or break up the crab too much.